Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Experiment

-Results on CIFAR-100 are shown in Tab.~\ref{tab2_cifar100_results}.
-Division and co-training achieve consistent improvements with few extra or even fewer parameters or FLOPs.
-Additional cost occurs since the division of a network is not perfect, as mentioned in Sec.~\ref{sec_divide}.
-Some conclusions can be drawn from the data.

-\begin{conclusion} Increasing the number of networks is more effective than purely increasing the width/depth of a network. \end{conclusion}
+In Table~\ref{tab2_cifar100_results}, dividing and co-training achieve consistent improvements with similar or even fewer parameters or FLOPs.
+Additional cost occurs because the division of a network is not perfect, as mentioned in Sec.~\ref{sec_divide}.
+Three conclusions can be drawn from these results 7 networks. \begin{conclusion} \textit{Increasing the number, width, and depth of networks together is more efficient and effective than purely increasing the width or depth.} \end{conclusion}

-For all networks in Tab.~\ref{tab2_cifar100_results}, division and co-training gain promising improvement.
+For all networks in Table~\ref{tab2_cifar100_results}, dividing and co-training gain promising improvement.
 We also notice, ResNet-110~($S=2$) $>$ ResNet-164, SE-ResNet-110~($S=2$) $>$ SE-ResNet-164, EfficientNet-B0~($S=4$) $>$ EfficientNet-B3, and WRN-28-10~($S=4$) $>$ WRN-40-10 with fewer parameters, where $>$ means the former has better performance.
 By contrast, the latter is deeper or wider.
-This exactly demonstrates the superiority of increasing the number of networks.
+Besides, with wider or deeper networks, dividing and co-training can gain more improvement, \eg, ResNet-110~(+0.64) \textit{vs.} ResNet-164~(+\textbf{1.26}), SE-ResNet-110~(+0.54) \textit{vs.} SE-ResNet-164~(+\textbf{1.06}), WRN-28-10~(+1.24) \textit{vs.} WRN-40-10~(+\textbf{1.60}), and EfficientNet-B0~(+0.65) \textit{vs.} EfficientNet-B3~(+\textbf{1.48}).
+All of the above demonstrates the superiority of increasing the number of networks.
+It is also clear that increasing the number, width, and depth of networks together is a better choice than purely scaling up one single dimension during model engineering.